chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 The application can also be deployed by running the `Application.java` class.

 ###Deploying to Heroku###
+<i>The following steps require that the [Heroku Toolbelt](https://toolbelt.heroku.com/) has been installed locally and that a Heroku account has been created.</i>

+Navigate to the project directory on the command line.

 Create a new application on Heroku
 ```
 $ heroku create
 ```

-Rename your application if interested
+Rename your Heroku application if interested
 ```
 $ heroku apps:rename new-name
 ```

-Add a PostgreSQL database to your application
+Add a PostgreSQL database to your Heroku application
 ```
 $ heroku addons:add heroku-postgresql
 ```

-Deploy application to Heroku
+Deploy project to Heroku
 ```
 $ git push heroku master
 ```